TrieuF/Weathertop/README.md

 To start the project:

-use npm install and add the link of your postgresql server and open weather api key to the .env.
+use npm install
+add the link of your postgresql server and open weather api key to the .env. use app.js to use express and start the app